InjectiveLabs/injective-ts/packages/wallet-ts/README.md

 - `sendTransaction` sends an Injective transaction using the connected wallet strategy,

-- `signTransaction` signs an Injective transaction using the connected wallet strategy,
+- `signCosmosTransaction` signs an Injective transaction using the connected wallet strategy,

+- `signEthereumTransaction` signs an Ethereum transaction using the connected wallet strategy,

+- `getPublicKey` get the public key for the Cosmos native wallet strategies,

 - `getNetworkId` get the network id for the Ethereum native wallet strategies,